 Almonds, granola, oatmeal, peanuts, pine nuts, cashews, walnuts, soybeans—these are high in L-arginine which studies show improve blood flow and sexual function in men (but remember that women have an erectile response as well).

 Eating the foods above and exercising regularly, getting adequate sleep (7-9 hours) each night, managing stress levels, and being at a healthy body weight all help support testosterone production, and a healthy libido.
 So if just being healthy wasn't a strong enough motivator to eat right and exercise, maybe sex is!

-- Q What foods can I eat to increase my libido?
+- Q How can I increase my libido without medication?

 - Q What effect can sex drive have on a relationship?

 - Q How can my partner and I match up our libidos?